Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 ##### Run option `rapidity`

 The option controls the amount of time spent on testing.
-Each test routine can specify its own option `rapidity` with a value from` 1` to `5`.
-By default, routine option `rapidity`  is` 3`.
+Each test routine can specify its own option `rapidity` with a value from `-9` to `+9`.
+By default, routine option `rapidity`  is `0`.
 A routine doesn't run when the value of run option `rapidity` is greater than the value of routine option `rapidity`.

-The option accepts values from `1` to `5`: `1` is the slowest testing, `5` is the fastest.
-The default value is `3`.
+The option accepts values from `-9` to `+9`: `-9` is the slowest testing, `+9` is the fastest.
+The default value is `0`.

-The `tst .imply rapidity:1 .run path/to/dir` command tests each test routine.
+The `tst .imply rapidity:-9 .run path/to/dir` command tests each test routine.

-The `tst .imply rapidity:4 .run path/to/dir` command skips all test routines, which routine options `rapidity` are less than `4` or` 5`.
+The `tst .imply rapidity:4 .run path/to/dir` command skips all test routines, which routine options `rapidity` are less than `4`.

 ##### Run option `testRoutineTimeOut`